Canada–Holy See relations: 20th century

 Wilfrid Laurier, Canada's first francophone prime minister, had genuinely good relations with Pope Pius X, and during his time as PM the Church went through a relatively prosperous period in terms of vocations and social influence.

 Pierre Trudeau, another Quebec Catholic PM, was raised as a strict Catholic, but later cooled to the institution after the publication of Humanae Vitae in 1968.
 After 1968, Trudeau passed a number of liberal laws on divorce, birth control, adultery, homosexuality and abortion, laws which have profoundly liberalized, modernized and secularized Canadian society.

-Governors General of Canada have sometimes been very Catholic.
+Governors General of Canada have sometimes been Catholic.
 Jules Léger was the brother of Cardinal Paul-Émile Léger.
 Jeanne Sauvé was a former member of the Catholic Action movement.
 Georges Vanier was a servant of God who has been proposed for beatification.

 In practice, abortion was only completely legalized under the government of Conservative Catholic Brian Mulroney, who personally objected to it but could not prevent a 1988 Supreme Court decision removing all previous restrictions to the procedure.